-The type and positioning of spray nozzles to be used on the spray bar of the sprayer shall be compatible with the nature of the binder to be sprayed and its application rate.
+The type and positioning of nozzles on the spraybar shall be compatible with the nature of the binder to be sprayed and its application rate.

-Austroads/AAPA PWT33-14 - Sprayed Sealing - Selection of Spraying Nozzles provides guidance on the appropriate selection of nozzles for sprayed sealing.
+Austroads/AfPA PWT33-14 - Sprayed Sealing - Selection of Spraying Nozzles provides guidance on the appropriate selection of nozzles for sprayed sealing.